 Around 710,000 UK properties are currently lying empty.
-The Department for Communities and Local Government (DCLG) is addressing the empty property challenge and supporting local authorities in bringing more homes back into use through the New Homes Bonus scheme (NHB).
+The Ministry of Housing, Communities and Local Government (MHCLG) is addressing the empty property challenge and supporting local authorities in bringing more homes back into use through the New Homes Bonus scheme (NHB).
 With the ability for local authorities to earn additional income through NHB funding as it may be the last year the funding is available, so now is the time to maximise the returns available whilst you still can.

 The Empty Homes Review service is a fully managed service which utilises technology, expertise and resources to identify long-term empty (LTE) properties which are occupied and attract New Homes Bonus funding, supporting local authorities with bringing homes back into use.

 Our approach uses expert data matching technology, a network of specialist inspectors, a dedicated call centre team and experienced revenue practitioners – 120 of them – to exhaustively review and validate every long term empty property.
 This has ensured our LTE removal rate has continued to be over three times the national average.